Blue Ridge Institute’s Frequently Asked Questions

 We strive to attract great thinkers for our conference sessions—outstanding leaders, writers, and speakers—who challenge and stretch us.
 Another unique aspect of the BRI program is the Blue Ridge News, our own version of CNN that reviews the prior day with good-natured ribbing and meaningful commentary.

 BRI is not for everyone.
 The activities offered and the pace of the week are so different from other conferences and from our normal busy lives that some executives find it unsettling!
 In the end, most of us savor the rejuvenating and uplifting effect of BRI.Many of us have formed lifelong friendships with colleagues we first met at BRI.

-Typically the Institute takes place in late July.
+Typically the Blue Ridge Institute (BRI) takes place in late July.
 The meetings begin on Sunday afternoon and conclude by lunchtime on Friday.
 Attendance at the full conference is strongly recommended, especially in the first year of attendance.

 BRI is one of the most affordable five-and-a-half-day conferences available.
 The cost, inclusive of the programs, housing, and meals is about $850 per person.
 Travel costs will vary depending on where you are coming from and whether you drive, fly, or canoe.
 If costs are a barrier, BRI does have a scholarship fund available to help with the registration fee and promote a diversity of participants, especially from smaller, grass-roots organizations.

 There are additional online resources available about the Blue Ridge Institute on our website, BlueRidgeLeaders.org.
 Here, you can find information and videos that will help you understand the “essence” of BRI, and make a decision about whether you would like to be a part of our community.